xpipe-io/xpipe/README.md

 ## Open source model

 XPipe follows an open core model, which essentially means that the main application is open source while certain other components are not.
-This mainly concerns the features only available in the professional edition and the shell handling library implementation.
+This mainly concerns the features only available in the homelab/professional plan and the shell handling library implementation.
 Furthermore, some CI pipelines and tests that run on private servers are also not included in the open repository.

 The distributed XPipe application consists out of two parts:
 - The open-source core that you can find this repository.
 It is licensed under the [Apache License 2.0](/LICENSE.md).
-- The closed-source extensions, mostly for professional edition features, which are not included in this repository
+- The closed-source extensions, mostly for homelab/professional plan features, which are not included in this repository

-Additional features are available in the professional edition.
+Additional features are available in the homelab/professional plan .
 For more details see https://xpipe.io/pricing.
 If your enterprise puts great emphasis on having access to the full source code, there are also full source-available enterprise options available.

 ## More links